PREPARING FOR A METEORITE-HUNTING EXPEDITION

 In my life, a meteorite hunting expedition often begins with a phone call.
 That call is usually — but not always — from Steve Arnold — a hunter and adventurer of great talent and drive, and my indefatigable co-host on Meteorite Men.
 The gist of a recent call was: “Hey, Geoff!
 I’m headed to the Sahara to hunt meteorites.
 Wanna go?”
 As simple as that.
 Much later, I realized that the Sahara expedition dates would be — pretty much to the week — the twenty-first anniversary of our very first joint adventure to Chile’s Atacama Desert in the spring of 1997.
 I planned for that long-ago journey in much the same way that I planned this one.
 Though, I like to think I’ve learned a few things in the intervening decades.

 Meteorites fall where they are going to fall.
-They pay no heed to the Equator, or Earth’s magnetic pole, or anything other than the unflinching rules of physics and gravity.
-Space – rock – atmosphere – boom.
+They pay no heed to the Equator, or Earth’s magnetic pole, or the government, or anything other than the unflinching rules of physics and gravity.
+Space / rock / atmosphere / boom.
 The odds are heavily against any meteorite making it all the way to Earth.
-The odds are also heavily against you finding it.
-The successful meteorite hunter, therefore, does everything possible to improve those odds.
+The odds are also heavily against you, or me, or anyone finding it.
+The successful meteorite hunter, therefore, does everything possible to improve those casino-like odds.

 If you intend to hunt in a place where meteorites have been found in the past, start by doing your research.
 Do thorough research.
 There was never a meteorite hunter who did too much research.
 On the other hand, most of us have glanced all-too-briefly at the existing conventional map of a new fall site and — eager to get out and get on with the hunt — thought to ourselves: “That area doesn’t look so big, I’ll figure it out when I get there.”
-And then, when you do get there, you realize “that area” stretches, foreboding and featureless, in every direction until sunset, or — worse — it is a mushy, swamp-sodden paradise for rattlesnakes and cottonmouths.
-Perhaps, upon arrival, you realize the likely fall site is awash with densely-packed trees or corn stalks that wouldn’t consider allowing you to swing a detector among them, or maybe your favored ground is decorated with “NO TRESPASSING” signs (in New Mexico, while hunting the Glorieta Mountain meteorite, I once saw such a sign that included text: “SURVIVORS WILL BE PROSECUTED.”)
+And then, when you do get there, you realize “that area” stretches, foreboding and featureless, in every direction until sunset, or — worse — it is a mushy, swamp-sodden paradise for rattlesnakes and cottonmouths (this precise thing has happened to me).
+Perhaps, upon arrival, you realize the likely fall site is awash with densely-packed trees or corn stalks that wouldn’t consider allowing you to swing a detector among them, or maybe your favored ground is decorated with “NO TRESPASSING” signs (in New Mexico, while hunting the Glorieta Mountain strewnfield, I once saw such a sign that included the text: “SURVIVORS WILL BE PROSECUTED.”)
 Whenever possible, know where you are going before you get there, and pack accordingly.
-If you’re going to the Arctic (as I have), you might need snow gear.
-If you’re going to the swamps of Alabama in the summer (as I have), waders and snake gaiters will be far more useful.
+If you’re going to the Arctic (as I have, repeatedly), you may need snow gear.
+If you’re going deep into the poison-ivy rich swamps of Alabama in the summer (as I have, fortunately only once), waders and snake gaiters will be far more useful.

 If a meteorite was found at the site you headed to, try and determine precisely where and under what circumstances the discovery was made.
 Begin your search there and work outwards.
 Meteorites often fall in clusters, so there may be others nearby.
 Was the initial find deeply buried and discovered with the help of a detector, or was it lying on the surface?
 The age of the fall and the type of meteorite will dictate your search methods.